CivicActions/nebula/USDSPlaybook/AllPlaysTemplate.md

 - How often do you review and reprioritize the feature and bug backlog?
 - How do you collect user feedback during development?
 How is that feedback used to improve the service?
 - At each stage of usability testing, which gaps were identified in addressing user needs?
----
-id: 5
+# Play 5
-title: Structure budgets and contracts to support delivery
+## Structure budgets and contracts to support delivery
----

 To improve our chances of success when contracting out development work, we need to work with experienced budgeting and contracting officers.
 In cases where we use third parties to help build a service, a well-defined contract can facilitate good development practices like conducting a research and prototyping phase, refining product requirements as the service is built, evaluating open source alternatives, ensuring frequent delivery milestones, and allowing the flexibility to purchase cloud computing resources.